Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Shenault has averaged 40 receiving yards per game over his three career matchups against the Colts, 3.5 more than his over/under in Sunday's game.
+- Against the Colts, Shenault has averaged 40 receiving yards per game over his three career matchups, 5.5 more than his over/under for Sunday's game.

 - Shenault has caught a touchdown pass against the Colts twice, and had multiple TDs in one of those games.